Real adjoint orbits of special linear groups: Introduction

 In the proofs of the above results, we have explicitly constructed conjugating elements for the Ad$ _{{\SL}(n,\F)}$-real and the strongly Ad$_{{\SL}(n,\F)}$-real elements in $ \s\l(n,\F) $.
-Using the centralizer of such element one can get all the conjugating elements.
+Using the centralizer of such an element, one can get all the conjugating elements.
 In some cases, characterizations of the conjugating elements are given.

-The above results are proven by analysing the linear action of the Lie groups on their respective Lie algebras.
-The Jordan canonical form is one of a key tools that help us to identify canonical elements in each conjugacy class.
-For this reason, we have restricted ourselves over $\C$ and over $\H$.
+The above results are proven by analyzing the linear action of the Lie groups on their respective Lie algebras.
+The Jordan canonical form is one of the key tools that help us to identify canonical elements in each conjugacy class.
+For this reason, we have restricted ourselves to $\mathbb{C}$ and $\mathbb{H}$.
 In \cite[Section 3.5]{GM}, a suitable ordered basis of the underlying vector space corresponding to a given nilpotent element has been described.
-Such an ordered basis is crucially used in classification of the strongly ${\rm Ad} _G $-real elements.
+Such an ordered basis is crucially used in classifying the strongly ${\rm Ad}_G$-real elements.

 The paper is organized as follows.
 We fix notation and recall some preliminary results in \secref{sec-Notation}.
 Some useful lemmas have been proved in \secref{sec-lemma}.
-These lemmas are used in proof of the main theorems.
+These lemmas are used to prove the main theorems.
 Finally, \thmref{thm-real-sl(n,C)}, \thmref{thm-real-sl(n,H)}, \thmref{thm-strongly-real-sl(n,C)}, and \thmref{thm-strong-real-sl(n,H)} are proven in \secref{sec-pf-thm}.